 Although the Interior Ministry repeatedly reports of crimes declines, Moscow is not the safest city in the world.

-Pickpocketing and mugging are frequent in crowds, overnight trains, at train stations, airports, and tourist attractions.
+Pickpocketing and mugging happen in crowds, overnight trains, at train stations, airports, and tourist attractions.

 At night, avoid openly carrying expensive items that may identify you as a wealthy person.

 Drivers should beware of smash-and-grab thefts from parked cars and of staged accidents.